anyu/neurotech/brain-anatomy/01_basic-structure.md

 ### Parietal Lobe
 - top of head
-- integrates information from our senses and directs attention
+- integrates information from our senses and directs attention (special, visual perception)
 - somatosensory cortex
   - gives us our sense of touch

 ### Occipital Lobe
 - back of head
-- visual processing
+- visual processing (color, light, movement)
 - larger than other sensory processing centers

 ## CNS and PNS

 ### Central Nervous System (CNS)
+- CNS = brain + spinal cord
 - the spinal cord is essentially a bundle of nerve fibers that allow brain to communicate w/ motor and sensory pathways throughout the body to allow movement and regulation of organs
-- spinal cord + brain = central nervous system

 ### Peripherial Nervous System (PNS)
 - connects the CNS to organs, muscles, and sensory areas